bradb345/project-3-server/README.md

 ### Key Learning

 - This was the first time using the MERN stack work flow.
 Learning how Mongoose and Express work together was key to making this project function.
-- Im now able to collaborate with other team members using Github.
+- I'm now able to collaborate with other team members using Github.
 I've gained a better understanding of branching and merging.
 - Building a Backend API and connecting it to the Frontend.

 ### Future Improvements